ayalamanchili/chili-identity/office-master/office-doc/src/site/markdown/office/perf-eval/corp-approval-process.md

-HR Review and Approve Task.
+HR (HR Admin) Review and Approve Task.
 -----

- - Once manager completes the task a HR task is created for final approval.
+ - Once manager completes a final approval is needed from HR Administration Team to complete the review.